-For example, your pizza shop application may need new monitoring on its pizza recommendations once the site’s general availability is stable and reliable.
+For example, your pizza shop application may need improved monitoring on its pizza recommendations once the site’s general availability is stable and reliable.

 Should You Become a SRE?

-You should consider becoming a SRE if you have a solid foundation in automation.
+You should consider becoming a SRE if you have a solid foundation in or passion for automation.